 In the years between revaluations, the City, pursuant to state law, may trend values or employ market-indexing to keep property assessments accurate.
-See Appendix B for information on the full and fair cash value standard that was followed from 1983 to 2013.
+Information on the full and fair cash value standard that was followed from 1983 to 2014 is displayed in Appendix B.